JuanIrache/mgjson/readme.md

 ## Example files

 - **demo**.mgjson: Minimal working example.
-A static text and a stream with three samples (keyframes of sorts)
+A static text a static nubmer and a dynamic stream with three samples (keyframes of sorts)
 - **gopro**.mgjson: Comprehensive file with many data streams.
 Created with [GoPro Telemetry](https://goprotelemetryextractor.com/free)
 - **dji**.mgjson: File with flight data from a Mavic Pro drone.
 Created with [DJI SRT Viewer](https://djitelemetryoverlay.com/srt-viewer)
 - **from-csv**.mgjson: File with numeric data originally in CSV format.
 Created with [To mgJSON](https://goprotelemetryextractor.com/csv-gpx-to-mgjson/)